The Authorization Gap in AI Agents

 messages.append({"role": "user", "content": tool_results})Why Runtime Enforcement Matters

 Static tool lists are not authorization.
 You can remove delete_database from the tool array, but you cannot remove "issue a $50,000 refund" from the issue_refund tool without removing refunds entirely.
-The granularity problem — controlling how a tool is used, not just whether it exists — requires runtime evaluation of every call against a policy.
+The granularity problem: controlling how a tool is used, not just whether it exists: requires runtime evaluation of each governed call against a policy.

 The authorization gap will widen as agents become more capable.
 Models are getting better at using tools, operating autonomously, and chaining complex multi-step workflows.
 Each of those capabilities is a multiplier on the damage an unauthorized action can cause.
-Closing the gap requires treating authorization as infrastructure — a deterministic policy layer that sits between the LLM and every tool it calls, evaluating every action against explicit rules before it executes.
+Closing the gap requires treating authorization as infrastructure: a deterministic policy layer that sits between the LLM and governed tools, evaluating each proposed action against explicit rules before it executes.

-Python SDK and Claude integration guide to start closing the gap, or read more about AI agent security.
+Python SDK and Claude integration guide to start closing the gap, or study the agent security boundary.

 Related posts